Return to the Xequte Home Page

 The final step of your slideshow creation is the compilation of the slideshow and burning it to CD or DVD.

-Select your CD/DVD burner from the drop down list at the top and specify the write speed.
+Select your CD/DVD burner from the drop down list, insert a disk and click "Finish" to commence burning.

 Purchase this software now Download a free evaluation